 You'll bird several trails through both varzea terra firme forest.
 The variety of habitats supports a good diversity of birds.
 Many species are uncommon and secretive so every visit produces new surprises.
 Possibilities include Yellow-billed Jacamar, Collared Puffbird, Black-banded Woodcreeper, Spix's Woodcreeper, Mouse-colored Antshrike, Cinereous Antshrike, White-flanked Antwren, Black-faced Antbird, White-shouldered Antbird, Sooty Antbird, Golden-headed Manakin, Wire-tailed Manakin, and numerous flycatchers and tanagers.
 Nights at Sacha Lodge.

 DAY 6 - NAPO RIVER & QUITO

 On this day depart the lodge early, re-tracing your route across the lagoon, boardwalk, and finally up the Napo River to Coca.
 Then take a late morning flight back to Quito.
 The flight normally arrives in early afternoon, leaving some free time that afternoon to relax or explore the city.
-Night at Hotel Sebastian if hotel not included at beginning of tour.
+End of tour at hotel.
+Night at San Jose de Puembo Hotel included if hotel not included at beginning of tour.